Jessytan/Low-complexity-ASC/README.md

 # datasets
 We conduct our experiments on the TAU Urban Acoustic Scene 2022 Mobile development dataset (TAU22) which consists of audio clips acquired by mobile devices in urban environments.
 You can download from [here](https://doi.org/10.5281/zenodo.6337421).
 # enviroment
-The required library files are placed in requirements.txt  our environment: RTX3090 + cuda11.3 + torch1.11
+The required library files are placed in requirements.txt
+Our environment: RTX3090 + cuda11.3 + torch1.11